zendesk/zendesk_api_client_rb/lib/zendesk_api/server/docs/views.md

 ### Executing Views
 `GET /api/v2/views/{id}/execute.json`

+You execute a view in order to get the tickets that fulfill the conditions of the view.

+The view execution system is designed for periodic rather than high-frequency API usage.
+In particular, views that are called very frequently by an API client (more often than once every 5 minutes on average) may be cached by our software.
+This means that the API client will still receive a result however that result may have been computed at any time within the last 10 minutes.

+If you are looking for a method to get the latest changes to your Zendesk via the API we recommend the ticket export API which can be called as often as once a minute, and will return all the tickets changed since last poll.

 View output sorting can be controlled by passing the sort_by and sort_order parameters in the format described in the table under [view previewing](#previewing-views).